DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 @snap[west span-55]
 @ol[](false)
 - In the Project pane locate the Documentation folder in the Assets folder.
-- Double click on the **Getting Started - Unity Playground** item to open it.
+- Double click on **Getting Started - Unity Playground** to open it.
 - Scroll down to the **Making your first game** at the bottom of page three.
 @olend
 @snapend